agentos-project/agentos/documentation/programming_agents.rst

 * Descend from ``gym.Env``.
-* Define a function ``step(action) -> observation, reward, done, context`` that takes an action and returns an observation and other items.
+* Define a function ``step(action) -> observation, reward, done, context`` that takes an action and returns an observation, reward, etc.
 * Define action and observation spaces.